Different Types of Lips and Cosmetic Enhancements

 Lip anatomy is distinctive and is comprised of these different areas:

 The Cupid’s bow is the area of your upper lip beneath your nose.
 It’s that little dip that appears to point down between the two curves in your upper lip.
 Named for the bow of that devious little cherub Cupid, some people prefer a more pronounced bow than others.
+Often, Cupid’s bow is connected with the term “inverted V-shaped upper lip”.
+This term refers to a specific shape or appearance of the upper lip that resembles an upside-down letter “V”- a groove or depression that extends downward towards the center of the upper lip.

 In the middle of your upper lip is an indentation right above the bow of your lips.
 This is called the medial cleft, or philtrum.
 It is made up of the philtral dimple that is nestled between the two philtral columns.
 The philtral columns are the “lines” on each side of the philtral dimple and typically line up perfectly with the raised curves of the Cupid’s bow.